NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

 One Ingredient Challenge is a month-long challenge where you only eat foods containing a single ingredient.

 This means any food items with exactly one ingredient on the package are fine; any with an ingredients list longer than one are disallowed.
 The challenge aims to make me more conscious of the food I eat.
-This already threw up a surprise: one of my fajita mix's main ingredients is [Maltodextrin][maltodextrin], a thickener — it's not even a spice!
+This already threw up a surprise: one of my fajita mix's main ingredients is [Maltodextrin][maltodextrin], a thickener.
+It's not even a spice!

 I am allowed to process food myself.
 For example, I can't buy bread from the shop but can make it at home, as long as all the ingredients that go into the item are single foods I can hold in my hand.

 Since I don't fancy not cleaning my teeth, I'm going to have an exception for toothpaste and mouthwash (and medicine).
-Not that I eat them — just including this for completeness.
+Not that I eat them,  just including this for completeness.

 This blog post will chart my progress with what I'm eating.
 I'm no chef and will keep things simple.
 I won't include drinks, which will be water, tea and coffee.